gratet/ciudades-leonardo/pages/phd-theses.md

 ##### **_Alejandro González Domingo_**

-***Tourism Mobilities and social exclusion in smart cities: regimes, processes of exclusion and the politics of transitions.***
+***Precarious Livelihoods in the Making of a Tourist City: The Social Geography of Tourism Workers in Barcelona***

 *Director: Dr. Antonio Russo*